This blog post was updated on 10/3/19 to update a product that was no longer available.

 Bonfires are a staple of outdoor Amish gatherings as the nights grow chilly.
 While we’ve just past the ideal time to tell ghost stories around a haunting blaze, there’s no reason to give up the fun.

-DutchCrafters Poly Outdoor firepit is a year-round entertainment magnet.
-For a rustic night of backyard camping – so much better in the fall, when temperatures turn down – use it roast a hot dog dinner and a marshmallow desert.
+The Donoma Poly Firepit by Berlin Gardens is a year-round entertainment magnet.
+For a rustic night of backyard camping – so much better in the fall when the weather is cooler — use it roast a hot dog dinner and a marshmallow desert.
 For a grownup night of feast and fun, turn on the music, pour some drinks and lay out a spread for gourmet s’mores.